powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 - `cgmes-fix-all-invalid-ids`: all IDs are exported as CGMES IDs if they are not compliant with CGMES requirements Its default value is `identity`.

+**iidm.export.cgmes.uuid-namespace**

 **iidm.export.cgmes.profiles**
 The `iidm.export.cgmes.profiles` property is an optional property that defines the exported CGMES profiles.
 By default, it is a full CGMES export: EQ, TP, SSH and SV are exported.

+**iidm.export.cgmes.modeling-authority-set**
+This property is an optional property allowing to write a custom modeling authority set in the file headers.
+If a Boundary set is given with the property `iidm.import.cgmes.boundary-location` and a sourcing actor is found, then the modeling authority set can also be retrived in the boundary file without this property.
+By default, the modeling authority set is "powsybl.org".

+**iidm.export.cgmes.model-description**
+This property is an optional property allowing to write a custom model description in the file headers.
+By default, the model description is "EQ model" for the EQ file, "TP model" for the TP file, "SSH model" for the SSH file and "SV model" for the SV file.

+**iidm.export.cgmes.export-transformers-with-highest-voltage-at-end1**
+This property is an optional property defining whether the transformers should be exported with the highest voltage at end 1, even if it might not be the case in the IIDM model.
+Its default value is `false`.

+**iidm.export.cgmes.export-load-flow-status**
+This property is an optional property that indicates whether the loadflow status (`converged` or `diverged`) should be written for the `TopologicalIslands` in the SV file.
+If true, the status will be computed by checking, for every bus, if the voltage and angle is valid, and if the bus is respecting Kirchhoff's first law.
+For the latter, we check that the sums of active power and reactive power at the bus are higher than a threshold defined by the properties `iidm.export.cgmes.max-p-mismatch-converged` and `iidm.export.cgmes.max-q-mismatch-converged`.
+Its default value is `true`.

+**iidm.export.cgmes.max-p-mismatch-converged**
+This property is an optional property that defines the threshold below which a bus is considered to be balanced for the load flow status of the `TopologicalIsland` in active power.
+If the sum of all the active power of the terminals connected to the bus is greater than this threshold, then the load flow is considered to be divergent.
+Its default value is 0.1, and it should be used only if the `iidm.export.cgmes.export-load-flow-status` property is set to `true`.

+**iidm.export.cgmes.max-q-mismatch-converged**
+This property is an optional property that defines the threshold below which a bus is considered to be balanced for the load flow status of the `TopologicalIsland` in reactive power.
+If the sum of all the reactive power of the terminals connected to the bus is greater than this threshold, then the load flow is considered to be divergent.
+Its default value is 0.1, and it should be used only if the `iidm.export.cgmes.export-load-flow-status` property is set to `true`.

+**iidm.export.cgmes.export-sv-injections-for-slacks**

+**iidm.export.cgmes.sourcing-actor**
+This property is an optional property allowing to write a custom sourcing actor in the file headers.
+If this field is not given and the network exported contains only one country, then the sourcing actor will be retrieved from the Boundary dataset if it is given in the property `iidm.import.cgmes.boundary-location`.

 ## Examples
 Have a look to the [CGMES sample files](https://www.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/TestConfigurations_packageCASv2.0.zip)